chocolatey/docs/input/en-us/create/create-packages.md

 This will install the package right out of your source.
 As you find things you may need to fix, using `--force` (`-f`) will remove and reinstall the package from the updated `*.nupkg`.
 If you are specifically testing `chocolateyBeforeModify.ps1`, you need to be testing upgrade and uninstall scenarios.
 You need to install a version of the package with this file **first** as before modify is like uninstall, it runs from the installed package, not the package you are installing (like `chocolateyInstall.ps1` does).

-**NOTE:** Using Force `--force` (`-f`) should only be done in subsequent testing where you are reinstalling the same package that you've changed and should NOT be used in regular use scenarios.
+> :memo: **NOTE** Using Force `--force` (`-f`) should only be done in subsequent testing where you are reinstalling the same package that you've changed and should NOT be used in regular use scenarios.
 It should definitely not be in scripts.

-**NOTE:** If you are using a Semver dash in your package version (such as 1.0.0-beta), you will need to use the `-pre` switch or else you will get *Unable to find package* errors from `choco install`.
+> :memo: **NOTE** If you are using a Semver dash in your package version (such as 1.0.0-beta), you will need to use the `-pre` switch or else you will get *Unable to find package* errors from `choco install`.
 You can also specify `-version 1.0.0-beta` to try to install that exact version.

 `.` points to the current directory.
 You can specify multiple directories separated by a semicolon;